 INTERLOCUTOR FRAME FOR C LEVEL - Part 2 (Activity 2) Activity 2 (8 minutes for both candidates - 4minutes each) Examiner: We can now go on with Activity 2.
 I will give each one of you one or more texts and I will ask you a question in two parts.
 You each have about 4 minutes to answer.
-Start with Candidate B this time. \ (Candidate B's NAME). \\\\\ (his/her NAME), turn to page\ Examiner: Let's start with page from the Candidate Booklet) and look at text (s) \\\\\ (Select text (s) A or B from the set on this page) and \\\\\ (read out its question, which is given below).
+Start with Candidate B this time.
+Examiner: Let's start with (Candidate B's NAME) (his/her NAME), turn to page (Select a page from the Candidate Booklet) and look at text (s) (Select text (s) A or B from the set on this page) and (read out its question, which is given below).
 Look at your text (s) for about a minute and I will repeat the question for you.
 Examiner: After about a minute.
 Ready?
 Ok (Repeat the task).
 Examiner: (When Candidate B has finished).
 Thank you.
-(Candidate A's NAME), it's your turn.
-Please, go to page\\\ Examiner: (Select the same page, as for Candidate B, from the Candidate Booklet) and look at text (s) \ (Select the other text (s), A or B, from the same set on this page, different from the one given to Candidate B) and (read out its question which is given below).
+Examiner: Now, (Candidate A's NAME), it's your turn.
+Please, go to page (Select the same page, as for Candidate B, from the Candidate Booklet) and look at text (s) (Select the other text (s), A or B, from the same set on this page, different from the one given to Candidate B) and (read out its question which is given below).
 Look at your text (s) for about a minute and I will repeat the question for you.
-After about a minute.
+Examiner: Examiner: After about a minute.
 Ready?
 Ok (Repeat the task).
-Examiner:
+(When Candidate A has finished.)
+Thank you.